JensJoschi/variability_timing/methods.md

 The 75 articles found by the first search included 5 false positives, and the 77 articles from the second search included 7 false positives.
 Thus, 70 references remained in each search.
 After combining these two datasets, 78 unique articles (624 populations) remained.
 [2 are not in database because <3DL]

-[alternative, counting 3 dl as ineligible:
-The 75 articles found by the first search included 8 studies, which did not have 4 photoperiods and 5 were false positives.
-62 remained.
-From the 77 articles of the second search, 5 had only 3 photoperiods, 7 were false positives.
-65 remained.
-After combining these two datasets, 69 unique articles  remained. ]

-### 3.3 inclusion criteria (1 oct 2018)
+### 3.3 inclusion criteria

 Multiple articles did not contain raw data or figures, or the raw data in figures was not unambigously linked to the populations (use of same symbols for all populations).
 In 12 cases the data could not be retrieved (todo), and the studies had to be removed from analysis (179 populations).
 The calculation of reliable slope estimates required in general at least four day length measurements, with two points on the sloped part of the reaction norm and two points defining upper and lower limits (though upper or lower limits could be imputed in 3 cases; see below).
-32 studies (144 populations) did not fulfil these requirements for three populations and were removed.
-34 studies and 195 populations remained.
+33 studies with 189 populations fulfilled these requirements.

 ### 3.4.
 Effect size calculation
-One study (7 populations) reported the slope and midpoint from drc analyiss directly, and the remaining 35 studies presented the raw data as tables (3 studies) or figures (32 studies).
+One study (7 populations) reported the slope and midpoint from drc analyiss directly, and the remaining 32 studies presented the raw data as tables (3 studies) or figures (29 studies).
 In the latter case we saved the figure as .png file and extracted the data with WebPlotDigitizer Version 3.12 (Rohatgi, 2017).
 Where neccessary, the day length was then rounded or corrected to match the description in materials and methods of the respective study.
 Y-values that were slightly above 100% or below 0% were set to 100% and 0% respectively.

 To estimate the midpoints and slopes we modelled diapause with binomial dose response curves in R. This analysis provides lower and upper bounds of photoperiodic induction (we constrained these to range from 0 to 100%), the slope, and the inflection point where 50 % of the individuals are induced (critical day length), so up to four parameters per slope were estimated.
 We expected that all populations of one species have the same lower and upper limit, which reduces the estimation to 2 parameters per slope, plus 2 global parameters per study.
 We also applied the alternative models with only one or no fixed global parameters, so the following models were applied on each study (sorted by plausibility):